pluarant/pluarant.github.io/documentation/install/ios.md

 ---
-title: Getting Started with Mesibo on iOS
+title: Chat SDK for iOS
-description: Getting Started with Mesibo on iOS
+heading: Mesibo Chat SDK for iOS
-keywords: mesibo, installation, ios
-redirect_from:
-- /installation/
+description: Install chat SDK for iOS.
+Latest versions are available as CocoaPods or individual frameworks that can be installed manually.
+keywords: chat sdk for ios, messaging sdk for ios, mesibo ios sdk, manual install on ios, chat app for ios
 ---
 The Mesibo SDKs for iOS are available as CocoaPods pods OR individual frameworks that can be installed manually.